Want to start a company in Hong Kong? See how Statrys can help

 • Audit exemption for most small companies

-Business banking access Banks: Require in-person KYC (a local intermediary can assist)
+Business account access Banks: Require in-person KYC (a local intermediary can assist)

 Fintech: Some support remote onboarding for non-residents